xavierloeraflores/ml-proposal-wgu/writeup.md

 This paper as presented by UC Berkeley, highlights the R-CNN algorithm and its utility when it comes to object detection in images.
 The authors describe R-CNN as regions with CNN features since the method comines region proposals with convolutional neural networks to detect objects in images.
 The paper also compares the R-CNN algorithm to another algorithm called OverFeat which also uses a CNN architecture but utilizes a sliding window approach to detect objects in images.
 The authors highlight how R-CNN outperforms OverFeat (31.4% vs 24.3% respectively) in terms of of mean average precision (mAP) meaning its able to detect objects in images with a higher degree of accuracy.

 #### Work 3
+"An Algorithm for Nudity Detection" by Rigan Ap-apid (3):

+This paper was used to understand the process of detecting nudity in images.
+It highlights the use the of detecting skin in images across different color formats.
+Using correlation and linear regression, a skin color distribution model is created to identify skin regions in images.
+The regions are then analyzed for clues that indicate nudity such as the presence of a face, body, or other body parts.

 ### Machine Learning Solution